 Delegating Duties.
-Boards can delegate a great many of their duties to others.
+Boards can delegate many of their duties to others.
 For example, boards can hire a managing agent to conduct the association's day-to-day operations.

 The board may delegate the management of the activities of the corporation to any person or persons, management company, or committee however composed, provided that the activities and affairs of the corporation shall be managed and all corporate powers shall be exercised under the ultimate direction of the board.
 (Corp.
 Code §7210.)